Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- He's made one threes per game, or 6.4% of his team's makes from beyond the arc this season.
+- He's taken 3.0 threes per game, or 7.5% of his team's shots from beyond the arc this season.

-- The 76ers rank 26th in possessions per game with 99.8.
-His opponents, the Celtics, have a middling offensive tempo, ranking 16th with 101.9 possessions per contest.
+- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.

-- The Celtics allow 111.4 points per game, fourth-ranked in the NBA.
+- Defensively, the Celtics are ranked fourth in the NBA, giving up 111.4 points per game.

-- The Celtics concede 44 rebounds per game, ranking 18th in the league.
+- On the boards, the Celtics are ranked 18th in the league, allowing 44 rebounds per contest.

-- In terms of assists, the Celtics are second in the league, giving up 23.1 per contest.
+- Looking at assists, the Celtics have allowed 23.1 per contest, second in the NBA.

-- Looking at 3-pointers, the Celtics are ranked fifth in the NBA, giving up 11.6 makes per contest.
+- The Celtics are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per contest.

 Joel Embiid vs. the Celtics